omermohammed9/Pure-Platform-Blog-Website/README.md

 ## Usage

 - Add new posts by entering a name and content, then clicking the "Publish" button.
+- Add new posts as well by clicking 'Enter' button on your keyboard
 - Edit or delete posts by clicking the respective buttons on each post card.
 - Toggle between light and dark mode using the dark mode switch in the header.